Bruce McLaren: Early life

+Bruce Leslie McLaren was born on 30 August 1937 in Auckland, New Zealand, to Les and Ruth McLaren.
+He attended Meadowbank Primary School before being diagnosed with Legg–Calvé–Perthes disease in his hip as a nine-year-old.
+The condition required extended periods of treatment, including nearly three years in hospital, and left him with a permanent limp and his left leg shorter than the right.

-His parents, Les and Ruth McLaren, owned a service station and workshop in Remuera Rd, Remuera, Auckland; Les McLaren had been a motorcycle racing enthusiast, but gave that up due to an injury before Bruce's birth, and began racing cars at the club level instead.
-Bruce spent all of his free hours hanging around the workshop and developed his passion during his formative years.
-The former garage was first listed as a category 1 historic place by Heritage New Zealand in 2006.
+McLaren's parents owned a service station and workshop in Remuera Road, Remuera, Auckland, which was first listed as a Category 1 historic place by Heritage New Zealand in 2006.
+Les McLaren had been a motorcycle racing enthusiast before Bruce's birth and raced cars at the club level.
+Bruce spent his free time in the workshop, developing his interest in engineering and motor vehicles.

-After finishing high school at Seddon Memorial Technical College, McLaren enrolled in the School of Engineering at University of Auckland, however he dropped out after motor racing success; his student record card was reported to have been ended with the words "went motor racing".
+After finishing high school at Seddon Memorial Technical College, McLaren enrolled in the School of Engineering at the University of Auckland, but dropped out to focus on racing; his student record card reportedly ended with the words "went motor racing".

+McLaren's early exposure to mechanical work shaped his understanding of vehicle dynamics.
+At the age of 14, he persuaded his father to purchase a dismantled 1929 Austin 7 Ulster, which they restored together.
+He began competitive driving in this car at local hillclimbs and club events in New Zealand, showing technical aptitude and racing ability from an early age.

 Etymology of McLaren surname

-In 1972, 2 years after Bruce's death, his great-grandfather celebrated his 100th birthday, it was then after retrieving his birth certificate that their family found that his original surname was 'Howie' rather than 'McLaren', which was thought to have been his original family name, which began with Ben Howie, later McLaren.
+In 1972, two years after Bruce's death, his great-grandfather celebrated his 100th birthday, it was then after retrieving his birth certificate that their family found that his original surname was 'Howie' rather than 'McLaren', which was thought to have been his original family name, which began with Ben Howie, later McLaren.

 Howie, born in the Australian state of South Australia had then relocated to New Zealand and married a publican’s daughter while residing there.
 After returning to South Australia, he fell in love with, and subsequently began a relationship with Frances Moyle, a married woman with three children.
 Howie then again relocated to New Zealand with his new wife Frances, adopting the surname 'McLaren', a reference to the famous McLaren Vale wine region in South Australia (located 40 km (24 mi) south of Adelaide, the state's capital city), to conceal his old life.